massoncheg/forgejo-docs/v1.19/authentication.md

 [^2]: **This is a required field for PAM**.
 Be aware: In the above example, the user will log into the Forgejo web interface as `gituser` and not `gituser@mail.com`

-## SMTP (Simple Mail Transfer Protocol)

-This option allows Forgejo to log in to an SMTP host as a Forgejo user.
-To configure this, set the fields below:

-- Authentication Name **(required)**

-  - A name to assign to the new method of authorization.

-- SMTP Authentication Type **(required)**

-  - Type of authentication to use to connect to SMTP host, PLAIN or LOGIN.

-- Host **(required)**

-  - The address where the SMTP host can be reached.
-  - Example: `smtp.mydomain.com`

-- Port **(required)**

-  - The port to use when connecting to the server.
-  - Example: `587`

-- Allowed Domains

-  - Restrict what domains can log in if using a public SMTP host or SMTP host with multiple domains.
-  - Example: `forgejo.org,mydomain.com,mydomain2.com`

-- Force SMTPS

-  - SMTPS will be used by default for connections to port 465, if you wish to use SMTPS for other ports.
-Set this value.
-  - Otherwise if the server provides the `STARTTLS` extension this will be used.

-- Skip TLS Verify

-  - Disable TLS verify on authentication.

-- This Authentication Source is Activated
-  - Enable or disable this authentication source.

 ## FreeIPA

 - In order to log in to Forgejo using FreeIPA credentials, a bind account needs to